West Virginia Court Records

 How to Find Old Inmate Records in West Virginia

-Records on recently released inmates are available from the Department of Corrections.
-The Department also provides a means for the public to check for escapees and absconders.
-For older inmate records, search the National Archives using the surname of the inmate.
+The Department of Corrections provides records on recently released inmates and provides a means for the public to check for escapees and absconders.
+For older inmate records, search the National Archives using the inmate's surname.

 How do I Find Inmate Death Records in West Virginia?

-Send an FOIA request to the Department of Corrections following the instructions explained earlier for finding inmate records by mail.
-The Department shall only provide copies of non-confidential and non-sensitive records related to the death of the inmate.
+Follow the instructions explained earlier for finding inmate records by sending an FOIA request to the Department of Corrections by mail.
+The Department shall only provide copies of non-confidential and non-sensitive records related to the inmate's death.
 Similarly, eligible persons may request a death record from the Department of Health.

 How do I Conduct a Federal Prison Inmate Search?

-Federal prisons are responsible for holding offenders convicted of federal crimes.
-Depending on the severity of the crime, the state holds offenders in minimum or maximum-security facilities.
+Federal prisons hold offenders convicted of federal crimes.
+Depending on the severity of the crime, the state holds offenders in minimum—or maximum-security facilities.
 All federal prisons in West Virginia are under the Federal Bureau of Prisons (BOP).
-To find an inmate at the prison, use the BOP Inmate locator.
+To find an inmate at the prison, use the BOP Inmate Locator.
 BOP allows searchers to find information on inmates incarcerated as far back as 1982.
-To achieve this, the searcher may use the offender’s unique BOP number or full name.
+The searcher may use the offender's unique BOP number or full name to achieve this.

 Furthermore, providing additional information such as race, age, and sex helps narrow down the search from thousands of results.
 Bear in mind that records on inmates incarcerated before 1982 are only available on the National Archives and Records Administration (NARA) website.
 There, the searcher will have access to a database of inmate information from 1870 to 1981.